jan-bogaerts/mark/src/markdownCode.md

 ### cybertron service
 - the cybertron-service is a global singleton that is responsible for managing the list of available transformers.
 - the service also maintains a list of entry-points: this is a sub-list of the available transformers which can be used as starting points for building text-fragments.
-- Transformers register themselves. this adds them to the list.
+- Transformers can be register. this adds them to the list.
 A second parameter indicates if the transformer should also be added as an entry-point
-- Transformers can also unregister themselves. this will remove them from the list of available transformers and the list of entry-points.
+- Transformers can also be unregister. this will remove them from the list of available transformers and the list of entry-points.

+### all-spark service
+- the all-spark service is a global singleton that is responsible for creating all the transformers and registering them into the cybertron service.
+- functions:
+  - load: create the transformers and register them with the cybertron-service.
+    - This function is called during construction of the application
+    - to register, use: `cybertronService.register(transformer, false)`, to register as entry point, use: `cybertronService.register(transformer, true)`
+    - transformers to create:
+      - compress service (entry point)
+      - constant-extractor service

 ### transformer-base service
 - The transformer-base service acts as a base class for transformers: it provides a common interface and functionality
 - constructor:
   - name: the name of the transformer
   - dependencies: a list of names of transformers.
-Replace every name in the list with the object found in the list of transformers.
+Replace every name in the list with the object found in the cybertron-service's list of transformers.
 If a name can not be found, raise an exception with the necessary info.
 Store the list of objects as 'dependencies'
   - isJson: when true, the result values should be treated as json structures, otherwise as regular text.
 - this service uses a result-cache-service (field: cache) to store all the results and keep track of when the build has gone out-of-date.
   - constructor params: